922 Sexual Misconduct

 The determination about whether it is more likely than not that a faculty, staff, or visitor committed a violation of this policy will be made by the Title IX Coordinator in accordance with the published procedures.
 The Vice President to whom the respondent reports shall make determinations regarding disciplinary outcomes.

 922.9.1 Standard of Review.
 The standard of review for determination of a violation of this policy shall be a preponderance of the evidence or whether the respondent more likely than not violated the policy.

-922.10.2 Appeal.
-ISU faculty, staff, and visitors will have the opportunity to appeal the Title IX Director’s decision within 20 days.
-The appeals process will follow the published procedures available on the Equal Opportunity website.
+922.9.2 Appeal.
+ISU faculty, staff, and visitors will have the opportunity to appeal the Title IX Coordinator's determination within 20 working days of receipt of the determination.
+The appeals process will follow the published procedures.

-Retaliation against an individual for reporting a violation of this policy, supporting a complainant or respondent, or participating in an investigation is a serious violation of this policy and will be treated as another possible instance of harassment or discrimination.
+Retaliation, adverse employment or educational action, or creation of a hostile environment for individuals who report or participate in the investigation of violations of this policy, is a serious violation of this policy and will be treated as another possible instance of harassment or discrimination subject to investigation.

 Policy Administrator:Office of the Provost and Vice President for Academic Affairs